aaroncherian/richards_lab_documentation/compendium/qualisys_setup.md

 ## Creating a New Project
 1. Open QTM and select 'New Project'.
-    - Always import from an existing project to avoid reconfiguring hardware.
+    - Always import from an existing project to avoid reconfiguring hardware (choice pops up after hitting OK)
     - Look for the `.qtmproj` file for settings (update location of the best file to use).

 ## Loading Calibration
-1. In the toolbar, go to Settings (gear icon) > Input Devices > Camera Systems > Calibration.
+1. In the toolbar, go to Settings (gear icon) > Input Devices > Camera Systems > Calibration > Current Calibration
 2. Press 'Load Other' and find a `.qca` file to load a good calibration.

 ## 2D and 3D Views
 1. Press `Ctrl + N` for a new 2D view of infrared.
-2. Switch between infrared and RGB views using the Marker and Video view options on the right.
+2. Switch between infrar3ed and RGB views using the Marker and Video view options on the right.
 3. Enter 3D view by pressing `3` or selecting the 3D button in the toolbar.
     - The bounding box restricts tracking outside of this box.
     - Keep the bounding box due to external lights and webcams.